friedchicken1/summer-studio/content/week1.md

 I'd never created a blog before, and I was incredibly lost in what this involved, and even where to even start.

 ### Thinking about Installation
 As with working with any new languages or programs, there were many things to install before I could even begin on my actual work and blog content.
+This affected my time management as the time to setup far exceeded my initial expectations, and slowly began to overtake my time planned out for writing blog content.

 For this blog, I setup:

 - Hugo (a static site generator that uses markdown syntax)